rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 * config : path to the custom [Config.xml](runtime_config#configxml) file to use.
 This path is relative to the RhoMobile Project.

 ## Android-specific Settings
 The capabilities listed above are directly related to the Android device capabilities that your app will require, and for which the user will be asked to give permission when installing the app.
-You can add capabilities to your Android app by adding a `capabilities` section to your build.yml in the android heading as such:
+You can add capabilities to your Android app by adding a 'capabilities' section to your `build.yml` in the 'android' heading as below.

+NOTE: To work around build issues related to Android-M, we recommend adding 'version: 4.1.0' in the 'android:' as below.

+So anyone who is using android:version as less than "4.1.0" are supposed to change "4.1.0" to work it properly.

     :::yaml
     android: